 In an effort to encourage teachers to earn advanced degrees, FISD has established a financial incentive.
-Professional personnel shall be paid \$20 annually for each semester hour of college or university graduate level coursework (maximum 24 hours) earned above the Bachelor's degree.
+Professional personnel shall be paid \$20 annually for each semester hour of college or university graduate level coursework (maximum 24 hours, earned prior to August 1st of current year) earned above the Bachelor's degree.
 Teachers must be fully certified to be eligible to receive graduate hour compensation.
 Teachers holding Probationary certificates are not yet fully certified by the state and therefore not eligible until they receive a Standard certificate.